yohanchatelain/fmriprep/docs/spaces.rst

 *TemplateFlow* is a software library and a repository of neuroimaging templates that allows end-user applications such as *fMRIPrep* to flexibly query and pull template and atlas information.
-In other words, *TemplateFlow* affords *fMRIPrep* with access to a wide range of templates (and also custom templates, see below).
+In other words, *TemplateFlow* enables *fMRIPrep* to access a wide range of templates (and also custom templates, see below).
 Therefore, *TemplateFlow* is central to define *fMRIPrep*'s interface regarding template and atlas prior-knowledge.